theupdateframework/specification/tuf-spec.md

   * **3.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new snapshot metadata file.
 If so, the new snapshot metadata file becomes the trusted snapshot metadata file.
-If the new snaphshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.
+If the new snapshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

 **4**. **Download the top-level targets metadata file**, up to either the